cparch/studySmarter/README.md

 // TO DO
+      // this is from ShowTest.js line 32: 12/19: next we need to Display the grade somewhere.
+And get AVG time studying spent to achieve a grade.
+Also try to make func convertMinuteToTime a reusable function.
+We will need it again to display the avg time per grade.
+I think I just need to make a new file, add the logic, it will take props as timeInMinutes and spit out the time in HH:MM

 // - fix entry spelling mistake
 // - display test grade
 // - avg study time per grade letter